SidRoberts/centum/docs/components/console/commands.md

 A Command's name must follow a slug pattern - all lowercase, alphanumeric with dashes, and must begin and end with alphanumeric characters.
 To allow commands like `php cli.php`, empty names are allowed.

-When the Application is processing a request, several Exceptions could be thrown:

-- [`Centum\Console\Exception\InvalidFilterException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/InvalidFilterException.php) if `getFilters()` contains array elements that do not implement `FilterInterface`.
-- [`Centum\Console\Exception\ParamNotFoundException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/ParamNotFoundException.php) if `getFilters()` references a parameter that does not exist.